xujian1997/main/content/authors/admin/_index.md

 ---

 ## About Me
-I'm now a postdoc at McGill university in Montreal, Canada and received my Ph.D. at the University of Science and Technology of China, specializing in Geophysics.
-His research focuses on induced seismicity related to hydraulic fracturing in both southern Sichuan basin, China and Wsetern Canada Sedimentary Basin.
-His research interests include source propertes of induced earthquakes, ambient noise tomography for reservoir characterization, and time-lapse in-situ Vp/Vs estimation.
+I am a Postdoctoral Researcher in Geophysics at McGill University in Montreal, Canada.
+I earned my Ph.D. in Geophysics from the University of Science and Technology of China (USTC) in 2025.
+My research focuses on induced seismicity related to hydraulic fracturing in the southern Sichuan Basin (China) and the Western Canada Sedimentary Basin (WCSB), with interests in earthquake source properties, ambient-noise tomography for reservoir characterization, and time-lapse in situ Vp/Vs estimation.